Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

 We have to construct a monster directly and pass in its breed.
 This is a little backwards:

-Let\'s make our constructor do this for us.
+Let's make our constructor do this for us.

 ```cpp
 class Breed